kpcyrd/arch-audit-gtk/README.md

     pacman -S gnome-shell-extension-appindicator

-After installing this exntesion you need to restart your desktop so gnome picks it up, you then need to enable the extension with the gnome extension manager.
+After installing this extension you need to restart your desktop so gnome picks it up, you then need to enable the extension with the gnome extension manager.

 ## Development